Learning Sparse Interaction Graphs of Partially Detected Pedestrians for Trajectory Prediction

-The inference of the adjacency matrix $\Tilde{A}^t$ is formulated as the problem to find the $n$ neighbors that has the most influence on a target pedestrian $i$.
-We first concatenate neighbor node features, target node features, and edge features to obtain augmented edge features $\hat{e}_{ij}^t$, which represent the pairwise interaction between target $i$ and a neighbor $j$.
+The inference of the adjacency matrix $\Tilde{A}^t$ is formulated as the problem to find the $n$ neighbors who have the most influence on a target pedestrian $i$ at time $t$.
+We first concatenate neighbor node features, target node features, and edge features to obtain augmented edge features $\hat{e}_{ij}^t$, which represents the pairwise interaction between target $i$ and a neighbor $j$.
 A neighbor may draw the attention from the target that was originally paid to another neighbor.
 The relationship of these pairwise interactions $\hat{e}_{ij}^t$ themselves is captured by a multi-head attention (MHA) at the edge level.
 The number of heads is set as $n$, where each head can be interpreted as one type of the interaction relationship:

 A multi-layer perceptron (MLP) maps the aggregated augmented edge features $\hat{e}_{ij}^{t,k}$ to log probabilities $\alpha_{ij}^{t,k}$ of a $N$-dimensional categorical distribution corresponding to the $k$th head.
-A reparameterization trick named Gumbel Softmax~\citep{jang2017categorical} is used to sample the most important neighbor to the $i$th target from these categorical distributions at each head while preserving differentiability.
-The samples are drawn from the concrete distribution approximation~\citep{maddison2017concrete} as presented in Equation \ref{eq:gumbel-softmax}, where $\boldsymbol{g} \in \mathbb{R}^{N}$ is a vector with elements sampled from independent and identically distributed random variables with $\textrm{Gumbel(0, 1)}$ distribution.
+A reparameterization trick named Gumbel Softmax~\cite{jang2017categorical} is used to sample the most important neighbor to the $i$th target from these categorical distributions at each head while preserving differentiability.
+The samples are drawn from the concrete distribution approximation~\cite{maddison2017concrete} as presented in Equation \ref{eq:gumbel-softmax}, where $\boldsymbol{g} \in \mathbb{R}^{N}$ is a vector with elements sampled from independent and identically distributed random variables with $\textrm{Gumbel(0, 1)}$ distribution.

-The temperature hyperparameter $\tau$ in Equation \ref{eq:gumbel-softmax} is annealed to near zero during the training process, so that the approximate samples gradually converge to one-hot samples from the categorical distributions.
+The temperature hyperparameter $\tau$ in Equation \ref{eq:gumbel-softmax} is annealed to near zero during training, so the approximate samples gradually converge to one-hot samples from the categorical distributions.
 The entries of the sampled weighted adjacency matrix $\Tilde{a}_{ij}^{t}$'s are the mean of generated samples across the heads.
-Note that the sampling process assures that the set of invalid edges in $\Tilde{E}^t$ is a subset of the set of the removed edges in $\Tilde{A}^t$.
+Note the sampling process assures that the set of invalid edges in $\Tilde{E}^t$ is a subset of the set of the removed edges in $\Tilde{A}^t$.